Zeolites Market Size and Share

 Zeolites Market Analysis by Mordor Intelligence

-The zeolite market is valued at USD 9.56 billion in 2025 and is forecast to reach USD 11.6 billion by 2030, expanding at a 3.94% CAGR between 2025 and 2030.
+The Zeolites Market size is estimated at USD 9.56 billion in 2025, and is expected to reach USD 11.60 billion by 2030, at a CAGR of 3.94% during the forecast period (2025-2030).
 Robust demand from water treatment, petrochemical catalysis, and next-generation membrane technologies underpins steady growth.
 Asia-Pacific leads the global zeolite market as tightening environmental rules spur catalyst and adsorbent uptake.
 Water treatment is the most dynamic end-use, on the back of stricter heavy-metal discharge limits, while petrochemical applications retain the largest slice due to their entrenched role in fluid catalytic cracking.

 Key Report Takeaways